Sustainable Management of Construction and Demolition Materials

 C&D materials constitute a significant waste stream in the United States.
 These various C&D materials can be diverted from disposal and managed into new productive uses.

 EPA’s waste characterization report, Advancing Sustainable Materials Management: 2014 Fact Sheet, estimates C&D material generation in the United States.
 C&D materials included in the report are steel, wood products, drywall and plaster, brick and clay tile, asphalt shingles, concrete, and asphalt concrete.
 These estimates represent C&D material amounts from construction, renovation and demolition activities for buildings, roads, and bridges.
 The estimates are based on publicly available material consumption data from government and industry organizations.

 The Advancing Sustainable Materials Management: 2014 Fact Sheet full report shows:

 - 534 million tons of C&D debris were generated in the United States, in 2014—more than twice the amount of generated municipal solid waste.

 - Demolition represents more than 90 percent of total C&D debris generation, while construction represents less than 10 percent.

 Prior to adding C&D materials to the Advancing SMM Report, EPA examined the generation of C&D materials through separate studies.
-In 1996, EPA estimated that 136 million tons of building-related C&D materials were generated in the United States.
+EPA estimated that 136 million tons of building-related C&D materials were generated in the United States in 1996.
 By 2003, almost 170 million tons of building-related C&D materials were generated.
 In 2003, nonresidential sources accounted for 61 percent of that amount.
-The largest building sector that generated C&D materials was nonresidential demolition followed by the residential renovation
+The largest building sector that generated C&D materials was nonresidential demolition followed by the residential renovation.

 Reducing the amount of C&D materials disposed of in landfills or incinerators can: